 The nose is the organ of smell and a main passageway for air into and out of the lungs.
 The nose warms, moistens, and cleans air before it enters the lungs.
 The bones of the face around the nose contain hollow spaces called paranasal sinuses.
-There are four groups of paranasal sinuses: the maxillary, ethmoid, frontal, and sphenoid sinuses (see figure Locating the Sinuses).
+There are four groups of paranasal sinuses: the maxillary, ethmoid, frontal, and sphenoid sinuses.
 Sinuses reduce the weight of the facial bones and skull while maintaining bone strength and shape.
 The air-filled spaces of the nose and sinuses also add resonance to the voice.

 Lining the nasal cavity is a mucous membrane rich with blood vessels.
 The increased surface area and the many blood vessels enable the nose to warm and humidify incoming air quickly.
 Cells in the mucous membrane produce mucus and have tiny hairlike projections (cilia).
 Usually, the mucus traps incoming dirt particles, which are then moved by the cilia toward the front of the nose or down the throat to be removed from the airway.
 This action helps clean the air before it goes to the lungs.
 Sneezing automatically clears the nasal passages in response to irritation, just as coughing clears the lungs.